Favourited 1100 times

 We are a no-kill dog shelter located in an Austro-Hungarian fort in Pula, Croatia.
 At any one time, we have between 60-80 dogs at our facilities.
-Our core team of volunteers is small, but friendly, and we would be delighted to welcome more hardworking dog lovers aboard.
+Our core team of volunteers is very small and we would be delighted to welcome more hardworking dog lovers aboard.

-This is not for people who want to visit Croatia, go to the beach or to go out of the Schengen area, but for people who are passionate about and dedicated to help abandoned dogs.
+This is not for people who just want to visit Croatia or go to the beach, but for people who are passionate about and dedicated to help abandoned dogs.

 If your idea of paradise is to be surrounded by dogs and make a difference in the world, then look no further!